-- Coverage of calls redirected off-net: With Coverage of calls redirected off-net (CCRON) feature, calls that have been redirected to locations outside of the switch to return to the switch for further processing. - Extended user administration of redirected calls (telecommuting access): With Extended user administration of redirected calls (also called telecommuting access) feature, you can change the lead call coverage path or forwarding extension from any on-site or off-site location. - Off-premises station: A trunk-data module connects off-premises private-line trunk facilities and Communication Manager. - Remote access permits authorized callers from remote locations to access the system via the public network and use its features and services.
+- Coverage of calls redirected off-net: With Coverage of calls redirected off-net (CCRON), calls redirected to locations outside of the switch to return to the switch for further processing. - Extended user administration of redirected calls (telecommuting access): With Extended user administration of redirected calls (also called telecommuting access) enables you to change the lead call coverage path or forwarding extension from any on-site or off-site location. - Off-premises station: A trunk-data module connects off-premises private-line trunk facilities and Communication Manager. - Remote access permits authorized callers from remote locations to access the system via the public network and use its features and services.
 There are a variety of ways of accessing the feature.